isomerpages/moh-hcc/resources/news-highlights/_posts/2020-04-28-post-comprehensive-medical-strategy-for-covid-19.md

 permalink: /resources/news-highlights/covid19-strategy
 layout: post
 ---
-*This press release was published by the Ministry of Health, Singapore on April 28, 2020.*
+*This press release was first published by the Ministry of Health, Singapore on April 28, 2020.*

 **Augmenting our Healthcare Workforce**